 It’s that time of year where everyone plans for how they’re going to improve their lives in the new year.
 Maybe you wanted to drop those pesky 10lbs, or maybe you’re looking to quit smoking.
 Maybe your resolution is to start reading more or pick up gardening.
 Whatever the case may be, we all know the dreadful success rates associated with New Year’s Resolutions.

 Good news — if you want to prove to yourself you can stick with a resolution and improve your health at the same time, look no further than your bathroom sink.
-Making a commitment to your oral health is a simple step you can take to ensure you keep your smile in good shape for 2018 and beyond.
+Making a commitment to your oral health is a simple step you can take to ensure you keep your smile in good shape for the new year and beyond.
 Here are five reasons why improving your oral health should be a priority for the new year.

-- It takes a minimal amount of effort.
+- It takes minimal effort.
 Brushing and flossing is pretty low on the list of taxing activities you can subject yourself to.
-While many people rush to the gym on January 1 to sign up for a new membership (or, more likely, return for the first time in nine months to the one they already belong to), they might be neglecting the tools for health that are already in their medicine cabinets.
+While many people rush to the gym on January 1 to sign up for a new membership (or return for the first time in nine months to the one they already belong to), they might be neglecting the tools for health that are already in their medicine cabinets.
 Brushing and flossing twice a day should be an activity that is so a part of your routine that it requires little thought — like putting on your seat belt when you get in the car.
 What an easy way to say you stuck to a resolution!

 - A healthy smile means healthy self image.
 Research published in the Journal of Community Health Nursing survey found that participants with minor or major dental problems reported having low self-esteem.
 With factors like crooked or yellowing teeth and chronic bad breath, it’s no wonder these folks may feel a little insecure about interacting with others.
 In addition to maintaining a twice-a-day brushing and flossing routine and twice-a-year dental checkup schedule, you can add mouthwash to your program to rid the mouth of unwanted bacteria and avoid foods or products like cigarettes that cause the teeth to yellow.
 If you have gum disease, these undesirable side effects can get even worse, which is why it’s important to have your dentist check you for the disease and have it treated properly.